Members of the Research Group

 Martijn de Waal is a lector in Play & Civic Media and head of research at the Faculty of Digital Media and Creative Industries of the Amsterdam University of Applied Sciences.
 He is co-author of the book De Platformsamenleving (‘Platform Society’) and co-founder of TheMobileCity.nl, a platform for research into the role of digital media in urban culture.

 Charlotte Faber works as a student assistant in the Emotion Networks Around Heritage in Educational Settings project.
-Charlotte took a bachelor’s degree in Cultural Heritage at the Reinwardt Academy, specializing in exhibition production, and is currently enrolled in the master’s degree programme in Museology.
+Charlotte took a bachelor’s degree in Cultural Heritage at the Reinwardt Academy, specializing in exhibition production, and then followed the master’s degree programme in Museology.